This green bean salad with tomatoes, feta, and mint is served cold and ready in about 10 minutes because it's made with raw green beans.

-Ah summer.
 Summer means spontaneity.
 And that can mean putting together a side dish on short notice with whatever you have in the fridge.
 It happened to me.
-I had green beans, tomatoes, and feta.
-I know...green bean salad!
+I had French green beans, tomatoes, and feta... sounds like an excellent salad recipe to me!

 Jump to: